-Occidental Petroleum's profit beats as prices for chemicals jump
+UPDATE 1-Occidental Petroleum's profit beats as prices for chemicals jump

 Production from Oxy's EOR assets rose about 1 percent during the quarter to 146,000 barrels of oil per day.

 Oxy plans to hold a conference call with investors to discuss the quarterly results on Thursday morning.
+(Reporting by Ernest Scheyder; Editing by James Dalgleish)